 In IT sales, timing is everything.
 Sometimes a CIO can be ready to pull the trigger; other times, the sales cycle can take months or even years.
 For this reason, having the right sales intelligence can spell the difference between success and failure.

 This intelligence gives your sales reps the right opportunity at the right time, helping them get in front of the right person with the right value proposition.

-This happens by leveraging triggers, which is basically anything that alerts you to activity within an organization that signals the potential to buy, generating technology sales leads.
-Having insight into the right triggers keeps you abreast of these events and turns them to your advantage.
+This happens by leveraging scoops, which is basically anything that alerts you to activity within an organization that signals the potential to buy, generating technology sales leads.
+Having insight into the right scoops keeps you abreast of these events and turns them to your advantage.

-Here’s a quick explanation of the 3 main types of triggers, and how to take advantage of them:
+Here’s a quick explanation of the 3 main types of scoops, and how to take advantage of them:

 Leadership moves: Want to know when a CIO or a new VP of IT has been hired?
 This trigger signals not only a buying opportunity but also opportunities at company the executive left, and the one the former executive moved to.

 – How to take advantage: Use Google alerts to get an email whenever a decision maker is mentioned online, or LinkedIn to find out when they change their profile.
 Consider paid alert services like SalesLoft, or an IT sales intelligence system like DiscoverOrg that provides not only alerts but insights into the IT org structure to see who is calling the shots.

 Projects and initiatives: How about learning when a company is planning a major migration to Microsoft SharePoint Server 2013 or some other key platform?
 One major initiative could potentially spawn 10 or 20 smaller projects, some of which may be right in your wheelhouse.